gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 It took dozens of long conversations and days of reasoning, but the conjecture was solved.
 The result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them.
 Combined with the finite witnesses, it covers every order $n>3$.

-Please note that the proof was not formalized in Lean or even in text at the time of writing this post and thus was not independently verified, which will be the natural next step.
+Please note that the proof was not formalized in Lean at the time of writing this post and thus was not independently verified, which will be the natural next step.

 <aside class="article-disclaimer" aria-labelledby="article-disclaimer-title">
   <h2 id="article-disclaimer-title">The final conversation</h2>

   <p>
     Here is the thread that led to the breakthrough and subsequent simplifications.
-    It shows our back-and forth with GPT-5.6 Sol if you want to peek at the process and describes the solution.
+    It describes the solution and shows our back-and forth with GPT-5.6 Sol if you want to peek at the process.
   </p>

   <p>
-    <a href="https://chatgpt.com/share/6a6f47f2-1650-83eb-8246-8662c452a13d" target="_blank" rel="noopener">View the conversation in a new tab</a>
+    <a href="https://chatgpt.com/share/6a6f77e9-3348-83eb-9304-31f87b24de88" target="_blank" rel="noopener">View the conversation in a new tab</a>
   </p>

 </aside>